ErSauravAdhikari/Karnali/README.md

 # Karnali

-Karnali is an example app I have built while learning to use the django ninja rest api framework.
+Karnali is a demo app I created while learning how to use the Django Ninja Rest API framework.

-It is a simple app with two models for books and chapters.
-Each chapter referencing the book.
+It's a straightforward app with two models for books and chapters.
+A book is referenced in each chapter.

-I spent around 3-4 hours trying to learn this new framework and this is the example app I built as a result of that.
+I spent around 3–4 hours learning this new framework, and here is the sample app I created as a consequence.

-Although I believe I don't need to say this, however Please do not use this code in any production settings.
-This will not be maintained and no new features will be added in this app.
+Please do not use this code in any production situations, despite the fact that I feel I do not need to mention it.
+This app will not be updated, and no new features will be added.

 ## Lessons Learned